Skip to content

 OTARC PhD Research Candidate Cathy Bent used data from the national Helping Children with Autism Package to examine the age of diagnosis of 15,000 children aged under 7 years.

 ‘We know that the earlier we can diagnosis a child, the quicker we can link them and their parents with vital intervention and support.
-The younger this happens the better, as a baby and toddler’s brain is at its most receptive to this type of therapy and behavioural change,’ Ms Bent said.
+The younger this happens the better, as a baby and toddler’s brain is at its most receptive to this type of therapy and behavioural change.’

 ‘This information will be critical in helping us push for changes in health policy to make it easier for families to get a diagnosis and access support.
-We would also like to streamline this process nationally as there are marked variances in ages of diagnosis across the country,’ Ms Bent said.
+We would also like to streamline this process nationally as there are marked variances in ages of diagnosis across the country.’

 Share this: